Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 # Build & Deploy CORTX Stack on Amazon Web Services

-This document discusses the procedure to compile the CORTX Stack and deploy on AWS instances.
+This document discusses the procedure to compile the CORTX Stack and deploy on AWS environment (One/Multi-node)

 **Prerequisites:**